chocolatey/choco-quickstart-scripts/README.md

 ---
 Order: 30
 xref: c4b-quick-start-guide
-Title: Chocolatey for Business (C4B) Quick Start Guide
+Title: C4B Quick Start Guide
 Description: Get up and running quickly with Chocolatey for Business
 RedirectFrom: docs/chocolatey-for-business-quick-start-guide
 ---

-Thank you for choosing Chocolatey as your partner in Windows software automation management.
-We are excited to help you dive in and successfully implement a deployment of all the necessary components.
+Welcome to the Chocolatey of Business (C4B) Quick-Start Guide!
+This guide will walk you through the basics of configuring a C4B Server on your VM infrastructure of choice.
+This includes:
+* The Chocolatey Licensed components
+* A NuGet V2 Repository (Nexus)
+* Chocolatey Central Management (CCM)
+* An Automation Pipeline (Jenkins)

 > :memo: **NOTE**
 >
 > This quick-start guide is intended for customers who have recently purchased Chocolatey for Business (C4B), or are evaluating C4B as part of a proof-of-concept.
-> It illustrates only **one** method of setting up your Chocolatey environment, and is by **NO** means exhaustive.
+> It is **opinionated**, and thus illustrates only one method of setting up your Chocolatey environment.
-> Our goal is to get you up-and-running quickly, and testing out the feature set.
+> Our goal is to get you up-and-running smoothly and efficiently in order to fully test out the feature set.
-> For a more complete reference of possible scenarios and solutions, please refer to the [Organizational Deployment Documentation](xref:organizational-deployment-guide).
+> For a more exhaustive reference of possible setup scenarios, you may refer to the [Organizational Deployment Documentation](xref:organizational-deployment-guide).

 If you have any questions or would like to discuss more involved implementations, please feel free to reach out to your Chocolatey representative.